When I first started my own small business as a freelance writer, I remember having discussions with clients about my rates before beginning projects.

 It's not always the case, but if we're lucky, sometimes a client will decide to work with us on a continual basis.

-If you get clients who want to work with you on a regular basis, invite them to set up a regular payment plan with you, in response to regular invoices that you'll send.
+If you get customers or clients who want to work with you on a regular basis, invite them to set up a regular payment plan with you, in response to regular invoices that you’ll send.
 This may seem like an arduous process, but many online invoicing tools have features that help make this easy.

-Being consistent with your freelancer invoicing will help you stay organized throughout the project and help uphold your authority to your client.
+Being consistent with your invoicing will help you stay organized throughout the project and help uphold your authority to your client.

 It's a best practice to make sure you specify your terms of payment on your invoices, or rather how and in what time period you'd like to be paid.